MalikTorres/inventory-server/README.md

 Your application must employ the following programming concepts:

-API Auth server must be deployed.
-A single, backend application is expected Use of your API server to perform database operations Use of login/auth/acl to control access to your resources
+This is a backend application api server that implements authenticiation to determine which products can be deleted in the database.
+This is based on that individuals role at the store, such as owner, employee, and customer.

 ### Links and Resources

 - [GitHub Actions ci/cd](https://github.com/MalikTorres/inventory-server)

 ### Collaborators

-Malik Torres
+Malik Torres and Kenya Womack

 ### Setup

-#### `.env` requirements (where applicable).
+#### `.env` requirements (where applicable)

-Using only PORT which can be found on `.env.sample`
+Using only PORT which can be found on `.env.sample` Please refer to our package json for the required dependecies to develop this application.

 #### How to initialize/run your application (where applicable)